CHESS PLAYER

 Icon of person Joel Benjamin

-Joel Lawrence Benjamin (born March 11, 1964) is an American chess player who holds the FIDE title of Grandmaster (GM).
+Joel Lawrence Benjamin (born March 11, 1964) is an American chess player and author who holds the FIDE title of Grandmaster (GM).
 In 1998, he was voted "Grandmaster of the Year" by the U.S. Chess Federation.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Joel Benjamin is the 330th most popular chess player (up from 341st in 2019), the 16,717th most popular biography from United States (up from 17,083rd in 2019) and the 17th most popular American Chess Player.
+His biography is available in 17 different languages on Wikipedia (up from 15 in 2024).
+Joel Benjamin is the 337th most popular chess player (up from 341st in 2024), the 17,013th most popular biography from United States (up from 17,079th in 2019) and the 18th most popular American Chess Player.

 Memorability Metrics